OctopusDeploy/docs/docs/api-and-integration/tfs-azure-devops/using-octopus-extension/install-octo-capability.md

 ## Troubleshooting

-If you're having difficulties with downloading the octopus CLI during the running of each step (perhaps due to firewalls and proxies) we also offer another helpful step: `Octopus tools installer`
+If you're having difficulties downloading the Octopus CLI when you run each step (perhaps due to firewalls and proxies) we also offer another helpful step: `Octopus tools installer`

 ![Octopus tools installer](/docs/api-and-integration/tfs-azure-devops/using-octopus-extension/octopus-tools-installer.png)

-This step will fallback to using an embedded version of `octo` if the selected version cannot successfully be download.
+This step will fallback to using an embedded version of `octo` if the selected version cannot be successfully downloaded.